Cascade Falls, Eaglek Bay

 by | Jul 12, 2022

-Cascade Falls descends to Cascade Bay, an estuary that extends northwest for 1.5 miles (2.4 km) from Eaglek Bay in the Chugach National Forest of northern Prince William Sound, about 52 miles (84 km) west-southwest of Valdez and 32 miles (51.5 km) east-northeast of Whittier, Alaska.
-The local name is for a waterfall at the head of the bay that was first reported in 1952 by the U.S. Geological Survey.
-The Cascade Bay waterfall is the largest in Prince William Sound and descends 170 feet (52 m) to tidewater from a series of three interconnected lakes.
-The first lake is at 170 feet (52 m) elevation and is fed by meltwater streams flowing from Eaglek Glacier.
-The second lake is at an elevation of 270 feet (82 m) and is fed by two deglaciated cirque lakes or tarns.
-The third and highest lake is at an elevation of about 470 feet (143 m) and is fed by an unnamed glacier on the west flank of Peak 4015.
-Eaglek Glacier is about 1.5 miles (2.4 km) across and caps the ridge above Cascade Bay on the south flank of Peak 4015.
-Like all the cirque glaciers in northern Prince William Sound, Eaglek Glacier has been retreating steadily as warmer winter temperatures have raised the snowline and the snow accumulation area has decreased.
-Lighter-colored rock around the glacier now shows areas of recent retreat.
-The mountains along the shores of Prince William Sound consist of one of the world’s largest accretionary complexes.
-It has been known by a variety of names as the geological understanding of the southern margin of Alaska has evolved and is generally now referred to as the Southern Margin Composite terrane.
-At Cascade Bay the rocks are from the Valdez Group that formed during the Late Cretaceous and consist primarily of complexly deformed partially metamorphosed sedimentary rock such as greywacke, siltstone, and shale generally considered to be deposits of turbidity currents in a deep oceanic trench.
+Cascade Falls descends to Cascade Bay, an estuary extending 1.5 miles (2.4 km) northwest from Eaglek Bay in northern Prince William Sound, about 52 miles (84 km) west-southwest of Valdez and 32 miles (51.5 km) east-northeast of Whittier, Alaska.
+The local name refers to a waterfall at the bay’s head, first reported in 1952 by the U.S. Geological Survey.
+This is the largest waterfall in Prince William Sound, descending 170 feet (52 m) to tidewater from three interconnected lakes all within the Chugach National Forest.
+The first lake sits at 170 feet (52 m) and receives meltwater from Eaglek Glacier.
+The second lake, at 270 feet (82 m), is fed by two deglaciated cirque lakes, or tarns.
+The highest lake is at 470 feet (143 m), nourished by an unnamed glacier on the west flank of Peak 4015.
+Eaglek Glacier, about 1.5 miles (2.4 km) across, caps the ridge above Cascade Bay on the south flank of Peak 4015.
+Like all cirque glaciers in northern Prince William Sound, Eaglek Glacier has been steadily retreating.
+Warmer winter temperatures have raised the snowline, reducing the snow accumulation area.
+Lighter-colored rock now marks areas of recent retreat.
+The mountains along the shores of Prince William Sound are part of one of the world’s largest accretionary complexes.
+This complex has been known by various names as geological understanding of Alaska’s southern margin has evolved.
+It is now generally referred to as the Southern Margin Composite terrane.
+At Cascade Bay, the rocks belong to the Valdez Group, formed during the Late Cretaceous period.
+They consist primarily of complexly deformed, partially metamorphosed sedimentary rock such as graywacke, siltstone, and shale.
+These are generally considered deposits of turbidity currents in a deep oceanic trench.

-The Chugach National Forest includes portions of Prince William Sound, the Kenai Peninsula, and the Copper River Delta.
-It was established in 1907 and enlarged with the addition of the Afognak Forest and Fish Culture in 1908.
-There is very little logging done in the Chugach National Forest, and less than 2 percent of the forest is considered suitable for commercial logging operations which is unusual among national forests.
-Instead, the forest infuses money into local communities through tourism, recreation, mining, and commercial fishing.
-Alaska’s contemporary hatchery program was initiated in the early 1970s in response to historically low salmon abundance.
-The hatcheries increase salmon production by increasing the survival of young salmon through the early life history stages where most mortalities occur, producing large numbers of fry or smolts that are released into marine waters where they are subject to the same conditions as their wild cohorts.
-Unlike fish farms, hatcheries do not rear fish to adulthood and instead act as a nursery to incubate fertilized eggs and to imprint and release the resulting progeny.
-Under hatchery conditions, developing embryos are protected from the vagaries of natural environmental conditions that can cause mortality such as low stream flows, freezing, gravel scouring from floods, and predation.
-There are five hatcheries in Prince William Sound at Cannery Creek in Unakwik Inlet, Lake Bay on Esther Island, Port San Juan on Evans Island, Solomon Gulch in Port Valdez, and at Main Bay.
-In 1994, an expansion of the Main Bay Hatchery in Prince William Sound was proposed and new sites were considered for sockeye salmon enhancement.
-The Prince William Sound Aquaculture Corporation had obtained a state permit for Cascade Bay in Eaglek Bay, a site located in the Chugach National Forest on lands managed by the U.S. Forest Service.
-However, field tests found that the water temperature in the Cascade Lakes is too cold to support sockeye salmon incubation and rearing because the water source is a glacier, and the development of the site was abandoned.
+The Chugach National Forest, established in 1907 and expanded in 1908 with the addition of the Afognak Forest and Fish Culture, encompasses parts of Prince William Sound, the Kenai Peninsula, and the Copper River Delta.
+Unusually for a national forest, less than 2% is deemed suitable for commercial logging.
+Instead, the forest boosts local economies through tourism, recreation, mining, and commercial fishing.
+In response to historically low salmon numbers, Alaska’s modern hatchery program began in the early 1970s.
+Hatcheries enhance salmon production by improving survival rates during early life stages, when most mortality occurs.
+They produce large numbers of fry or smolts, which are released into marine waters to face the same conditions as wild salmon.
+Unlike fish farms, hatcheries do not rear fish to adulthood; they incubate fertilized eggs and release the offspring.
+Under hatchery conditions, developing embryos are protected from environmental threats like low stream flows, freezing, gravel scouring from floods, and predation.
+There are five hatcheries in Prince William Sound: Cannery Creek in Unakwik Inlet, Lake Bay on Esther Island, Port San Juan on Evans Island, Solomon Gulch in Port Valdez, and Main Bay.
+In 1994, an expansion of the Main Bay Hatchery was proposed, and new sites for sockeye salmon enhancement were considered.
+The Prince William Sound Aquaculture Corporation obtained a state permit for Cascade Bay in Eaglek Bay, located in the Chugach National Forest on U.S. Forest Service land.
+However, field tests revealed that the water temperature in Cascade Lakes is too cold for sockeye salmon incubation and rearing due to its glacial water source, leading to the abandonment of the site’s development.
 Read more here and here.
 Explore more of Cascade Bay and Eaglek Bay here:

 About the background graphic